-Andrzej Wajda: Katyn massacre is his next movie project
+Soviet-led Katyn massacre to be next Andrzej Wajda movie project

-Several months after the Nazi invasion of Poland in 1939, approximately 15,000 (some sources claim as many as 25,000) Polish prisoners of war were killed by the Soviet secret police in and around the forest near the city of Katyn, in what was then the western section of the Soviet Union (currently western Russia).
+Several months after the Nazi invasion of Poland in September 1939, approximately 15,000 (some sources claim as many as 25,000) Polish prisoners of war were killed by the Soviet secret police – the NKVD (“People’s Commissariat for Internal Affairs”) – in various Soviet prisons and in the rural locality of Katyn, situated in what was then the western section of the Soviet Union (currently western Russia).

 Many of the dead were Polish intellectuals and professionals who had been drafted following the Nazi invasion.
 Those men found themselves prisoners of the Red Army because of a secret deal between the Nazis and Stalin, which had granted the eastern half of Poland to the Soviet Union.

-“My father was also executed then,” Andrzej Wajda is quoted as saying.
-As a result, his mother had to look for work, and the once privileged family of intellectuals was reduced to a working-class existence.
-“The real hero of this story is my mother,” Wajda added.
+“My father was also executed then,” Andrzej Wajda is quoted as saying in the report.
+As a result, his mother had to search for work, and the once privileged family of intellectuals was reduced to a working-class existence.
+“The real hero of this story is my mother,” the filmmaker added.